Assist (association football): Opta criteria

+Opta attest that this strict definition makes assist statistics more accurate and fair in analyzing players' sports performance.

 FIFA World Cup

 FIFA's Technical Study Group is responsible for awarding assist points at the FIFA World Cup.
 In the Technical Study Group's report on the 1986 World Cup, the authors calculated for the first time unofficial statistics for assists, developing the following criteria: